The Enablers in Depth

 Disruption:

-Mike Russo, DOGE chief of staff Steve Davis both demand that Akash Bobba be onboarded before midnight.
+Mike Russo and the DOGE chief of staff Steve Davis both demand that Akash Bobba be onboarded at Social Security Administration before midnight, bypassing the usual background security checks.

 |